-In Appendix 2, list and describe media coverage, press releases, and reporting.
+· In Appendix 2-4, list and describe media coverage, press releases, and reporting.

-As shown in detail in Appendix 2-4 and 2-5, AIMR has made great efforts in outreach activities and media coverage.
+As shown in detail in Appendix 2-4, AIMR has made great efforts in outreach activities and media coverage.
 Although the General Affairs Section of the Administrative Division managed public relations (PR) for the first couple years, Dr. Susumu Ikeda was appointed as the first "outreach manager" in April 2010, and AIMR started systematic outreach activities.
 Besides issuing the outreach magazine "TOHOKU WPI Tsu-Shin", AIMR ran booths introducing AIMR's research activities at various scientific events, such as Sendai-Miyagi Science Day, Tohoku University Open Campus, Katahira Festival and Tohoku University Festival, in which high school students and general citizens participate.
 AIMR's outreach team also joined scientific events such as the Science and Technology Festa in Kyoto, WPI Joint Symposium, and AAAS Annual Meeting, together with other WPI centers' outreach teams.
 AIMR held the "Idea Contest - Challenger to the Future" jointly with MANA, collecting ideas about materials from students of primary, junior high, and high schools and technical collages, and praised excellent ideas after strict judgment by the committee.
 The commendation ceremony and exhibition of the awarded ideas were held at the National Museum of Nature and Science in Ueno.

 In April 2012, Dr. Yasufumi Nakamichi was appointed as AIMR outreach manager.
-The PR & Outreach Office was further strengthened with its integration into the International Relations Unit of the Administrative Division.
 Dr. Nakamichi completely reformed the AIMR website and pamphlets, stating he would issue a new outreach magazine, "AIMR MAGAZINE," composed of timely interviews, research topic introductions, event reports, researcher introductions, and high-quality impact photos.
-In December 2013, under Dr. Nakamichi, AIMR succeeded in holding the WPI joint symposium "Science Talk Live 2013 by WPI" at the Sendai International Center.
+In December 2013, AIMR succeeded in holding the WPI joint symposium "Science Talk Live 2013 by WPI" at the Sendai International Center.
 Five researchers from WPI centers gave TED-like presentations in the first stage, and four teams of high school students (three from Super Science High School in Miyagi Prefecture and one from Maryland, U.S.A.) presented their research results in English in the second stage.
 Success was possible through accumulated experiences of outreach activities over a couple of years and the cooperative relationship with high schools formed through various joint events.
 For example, international exchange events were held between students from SSH and core-SSH-related high schools and AIMR researchers (mainly overseas researchers) at AIMR every year.
 We provide students an opportunity to speak in English to overseas researchers with earned reputation.
+In FY2015, Specially-appointed Associate Professor Osamu Shimizu took over the outreach manager and he renewed the AIMR MAGAZINE.

 The PR & Outreach Office asked AIMR laboratories to increase press releases by promising support for manuscripts, and tentatively initiated overseas-targeted press releases.
-As a result, many research results have appeared in the media, mainly in newspapers as shown in Appendix 2-5.
-International publications such as "SpringerBriefs in Mathematics" and "Mathematics for Materials Research" (Editor-in-Chief M. Kotani) also contributed to increasing AIMR's presence.
+As a result, many research results have appeared in the media, mainly in newspapers as shown in Appendix 2-4.